AmitByteOrbit/FCND-Estimation-CPP/README.md

 # Estimation Project #

 ## My Solution ##
+This is the readme for my project submission.
+The original project README has be moved to Project - RM.md for reference.
-This has been an awesome project, especially incorportating the controller from the previous project.
-Learning the math was challenging but implementing it in the project frame was reasonable - a good challenge.
-Tuning two sets of parameters was also new and interesting.
+This has been a challenging project and I enjoyed incorportating the controller from the previous project at the end.
+The math was challenging at times during the lessons but implementing it in the project framework was a great exercise.

 ### Step 1: Sensor Noise ###